bitovi/r2wc-doc-site/src/content/docs/get-started/complete-example.md

 </body>
 ```

-Using `reactToWebComponent` with a few provided attributes, while also not filling out the `colorMode` or `buttonVariant`.
-This will cause the component to render with [Theme Provider's Light Theme](https://mui.com/material-ui/customization/dark-mode/), and with the text variant for Material UI's [Button Component](https://mui.com/material-ui/react-button/)
+Using the `WebGreeting` component with a few provided attributes, while also not filling out the `colorMode` or `buttonVariant`, will cause the component to render with [Theme Provider's Light Theme](https://mui.com/material-ui/customization/dark-mode/), and with the text variant for Material UI's [Button Component](https://mui.com/material-ui/react-button/)

-If we access those attributes (`colorMode` and `buttonVariant`):
+If we set those attributes (`colorMode` and `buttonVariant`):

 ```html
 <body>